 - There are dry toilets at all the huts and campfire sites.

-- Toilets at Isokuru and Rykimäkero lapp huts, Karhunjuomalampi daytrip hut, Huttuloma open wilderness hut, Huttujärvi rental hut and Lampivaara lean-to shelter are emptied with suction.
+- Toilets at Isokuru and Rykimäkero lapp huts, Karhunjuomalampi daytrip hut, Huttuloma open wilderness hut, Huttujärvi rental hut, Lampivaara lean-to shelter and Ukko-Luoston scenery day hut are emptied with suction.
 Do not put any food waste or other garbage in them.

 - Other rest areas have dry toilets, in which biodegradable waste can be placed.

 - Camping is permitted by wilderness huts, lean-to shelters and Lapp pole tents.
 Visitors may also stay overnight inside the lean-to shelters and campfire shelters.

 - The Yli-Luosto and Huttuloma open wilderness huts are located in Pyhä-Luosto National Park.

 - There are rental huts at Huttujärvi and Luosto, which can be reserved for a few days.
 The Huttujärvi Rental Hut is located by the Pyhä-Luosto Trail.
 The Yrjölä Rental Hut is a bit further away from the main route but it is located in a handsome and peaceful place in the island of woods in the Pyhänlatva-aapa mire.
 The Kuukkeli Rental Hut is located by the banks of the River Pyhäjoki.
 There is a sauna at all rental huts.